morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 * **O** (overcommitted) - Based on `u` with the only difference that memory will be overcommitted.
 Allows higher workload density.
 * **CX** (compute exclusive) - Provides exclusive compute resources for compute intensive applications.
 * **GN** (gpu nvidia) - Instance type for VMs which consume attached NVIDIA GPUs.
-* **M** (memory) - Provides resources for memory intensive applications.
+* **M** (memory) - Provides resources for memory-intensive applications.
-* **N** (network) - Provide resources for network intensive DPDK[^1] applications like Virtual Network Functions.
+* **N** (network) - Provide resources for network-intensive DPDK[^1] applications like Virtual Network Functions (VNF).
-* **RT** (realtime) - Provide resources for realtime intensive applications.
+* **RT** (realtime) - Provide resources for realtime-intensive applications.

 We therefore can say that the classes `u` and `o` are agnostic to the workload.
 The other classes are optimized for specific workload.

-You may see the details of an instancetype by describing the resource
+You may see the details of an instance type by describing the resource:

 ```bash
 kubectl describe virtualmachineclusterinstancetype o1.nano
 ```

-As an example you'll see that the instancetype `o1.nano` has 1 CPU, 512Mi of memory and overcommittes memory by 50%.
+As an example you will see that the instance type `o1.nano` has 1 CPU, 512Mi memory and overcommits memory by 50%.
 The following output is shortened:

 ```
 Name:         o1.nano
 Namespace: